-The Latrobe Valley region is currently experiencing high levels of smoke from both the coal mine fires and also summer grassfires or bushfires.
-Smoke from these sources is impacting on local air quality.
+The Latrobe Valley region is currently experiencing high levels of smoke which is impacting on local air quality.

 Smoke from coal mine fires is a mixture of different-sized particles, water vapour and gases including carbon monoxide, carbon dioxide, nitrogen oxides and sulphur oxides.